Ronda 14

 This is the right booking when the goal is Peruvian-Japanese fusion in Madrid rather than a classic Spanish meal.
 If the night calls for a different kind of Madrid booking, compare it with Villoldo or Hevia instead.
 Los Aguachiles Velázquez may be another option to consider.

-Ronda 14's confirmed details are limited but useful: the cuisine is Peruvian-Japanese fusion, Mario Céspedes is the chef/owner, the dress code is smart casual, the restaurant is listed as open every day from 12:30 PM to 12 AM.
-Beyond that, details such as specific dishes, beverage focus, menu format, pricing, service setup should be verified directly with the restaurant.
+Ronda 14's useful details are straightforward: the cuisine is Peruvian-Japanese fusion, Mario Céspedes is the chef/owner, the dress code is smart casual, the restaurant is listed as open every day from 12:30 PM to 12 AM.
+Beyond that, details such as specific dishes, beverage focus, menu format, pricing, service setup should be confirmed directly with the restaurant.

 Where it sits among Madrid options